-Drive controller without SE6 safety module
+Drive controller without SE6 option (advanced safety technology)

-- ✓ You have verified the plausibility of the predefined test motion variables. - ✓ The drive controllers are switched on. - 1.
+- ✓ The drive controllers are switched on and can be found in the network. - 1.
 In the project tree, select the module under which you have recorded your drive controller and click Online connection in the project menu. - ⇒ The Add connection dialog box opens.
 All drive controllers found via IPv4 limited broadcast are displayed. - 2.
-Direct connection tab > IP address column:
+Direct connection tab, IP address column: